Project overview

 Optimus is an online decision support system developed by the World Food Programme’s Supply Chain Division that helps identify the most efficient and cost-effective way to reach the people we serve.
 Building on data from dozens of sources, mathematical models provide key insights into food basket design, sourcing strategies, and delivery networks for any WFP operation.

-WFP operations face complex challenges every day, and it is often hard to figure out the best way to respond.
-Whether it is funding shortfalls, access restrictions due to rainy seasons or conflict, new import regulations, or sudden-onset emergencies requiring rapid scale-ups, every day presents unique challenges to resolve.
-The use of data and advanced analytics is critical to help our operations manage this complexity and enable a fast and easy way to compare potential solutions.
+WFP operations face complex challenges every day and it is often hard to figure out the best way to respond.
+Whether it is funding shortfalls, access restrictions due to rainy seasons or conflict, new import regulations, or emergencies requiring rapid scale-ups, WFP operations face unique time sensitive challenges on a daily basis.
+The use of data and advanced analytics is critical to help WFP operations manage this complexity and enable a fast and easy way to compare potential solutions.

 The solution